krakrukra/PocketAdmin/extra/wiki/configuration.md

 the device is inserted, but then prevent payload execution until NOINSERT file is
 manually deleted.
 This can make the device less suspicious to the end user, since
 there will be no weird popup windows every single time that device is inserted.
+Note that the on-demand payloads are not blocked by this command.

 8. "MASS_ERASE" command erases all the data blocks on the device which contain,
 or have previously contained any data.
 The process will be started on the next